MerciMathieu/snowTricks/README.md

 *   composer
 *   php 7.2 or higher
 *   postgres sql
-*   symfony (tool to use with symfony5; replace "php bin/console" instruction
+*   symfony (tool to use with symfony5; replaces "php bin/console" command

 ## Install
     mkdir snowtricks